-The city should ensure that development regulations, including the allowed density, uses and site requirements, provide for achievement of Fircrest's preferred land use pattern.
+The city should ensure that development regulations, including form-based codes and density, land use and site development standards, provide for achievement of Fircrest's preferred land use pattern and urban form.

 The city should manage growth so that delivery of public facilities and services will occur in a fiscally responsible manner to support development and redevelopment.
 Allow new development only where adequate public facilities and services can be provided.